Submitty/submitty.github.io/_docs/instructor/autograding/specification.md

   _NOTE: simple wildcards allowed._

-  _NOTE: Each string command should be a LINUX command line that will be executed during either the compilation or executation phases of automated grading._
+  _NOTE: Each string command should be a LINUX command line that will be executed during either the compilation or execution phases of automated grading._